madixson/DogsvsCats_4380Project/README.md

 ### Overview of files in repository

 * The repository contains the following files:
-   * Preprocess-DogCat.ipynb:
-   * Simple-CNNModel.ipynb:
+   * Preprocess-DogCat.ipynb: This notebook preprocesses the image dataset from Kaggle and provides initial visualization.
+   * Simple-CNNModel.ipynb: This notebook holds the model architecture for a simple constructed CNN.
-   * VGG16Model.ipynb:
+   * VGG16Model.ipynb: This notebook holds the model for a pretrained VGG16
-   * ResNetModel.ipynb:
+   * ResNetModel.ipynb: This notebook holds the model for a pretrained ResNet50
-   * ResultsVisualization.ipynb:
+   * ResultsVisualization.ipynb: This notebook performs visualization analysis between the train and validation set of the model loss and accuracy
    * DogVisualization.png: Plotted test images of dogs.
    * CatVisualization.png: Plotted test images of cats.
-   * Train_Valid_Accuracy.png: Training and validation accuracy plot of Simple CNN
-   * Train_Valid_Loss.png: Training and validation loss plot of Simple CNN
+   * CNN_Results.png: Training & validation accuracy and loss plot of Simple CNN
-   * Train_Valid_Accuracy-VGG16.png: Training and validation accuracy plot of VGG16
-   * Train_Valid_Loss-VGG16.png: Training and validation loss plot of VGG16
-   * Train_Valid_Accuracy-ResNet.png: Training and validation accuracy plot of ResNet
+   * Resnet_Results.png: Training & validation accuracy and loss plot of ResNet
-   * Train_Valid_Loss-ResNet.png: Training and validation loss plot of ResNet
+   * VGG16_Results.png: Training & validation accuracy and loss plot of VGG16
    * README.md: Description of the project.

 ### Software Setup